-If one of your New Year’s resolutions is to finally pick up that hobby you’ve been dreaming of, make it a reality in 2020!
+If one of your New Year’s resolutions is to finally pick up that hobby you’ve been dreaming of, make it a reality.
 Have you always wanted to learn how to sail?
 Learn the ropes (literally) at the US Sailing Center of Martin County.
 You can also learn how to row with the expert instructors of the Treasure Coast Rowing Club in Palm City, or give stand up paddle boarding a try with the Friends of Jonathan Dickinson State Park.

 6. Go Mural Spotting in Hobe Sound

 You’ve probably heard of people painting the town red, but in Hobe Sound, every color of the rainbow is fair game.
 Launched by professional artist Nadia Utto in 2009, this creative “paint-the-town” mural initiative has led to the addition of more than 20 masterpieces sprinkled throughout the Hobe Sound community.
 This labor of love was brought to life by over 40 skilled regional artisans and hobbyists, along with approximately 100 individual residents and visitors.

 Learn more about Martin County’s diverse coastal ecosystem by visiting the Florida Oceanographic Coastal Center, nestled on Hutchinson Island.
 Guests can explore the facility’s aquariums, nature trails, butterfly garden and more.
 They also opened the new Ocean EcoCenter, which has brand new exhibits in five different galleries, a water play area for children, event spaces, and other cool features.

 8. Explore the St. Lucie Inlet State Preserve Park